 Step 11: Final Details

-Lastly, I painted the center of the sunflower using washes of orange, brown, yellow, and dark blue.
+Lastly, I painted the sunflower’s center using washes of orange, brown, yellow, and dark blue.
 I worked in a dab-like motion and allowed the colors to bloom.

 Remember the following when drawing…

 Make sure to stand back regularly to observe how your drawing is developing.
-It is also important that you give yourself mental and visual breaks so that you can continue to draw accurately.
+You must also give yourself mental and visual breaks to continue to draw accurately.

 Remember to keep your pencil sharp.
 This is important because often we get so engrossed in our drawing that we forget that a sharp pencil helps with fine lines and details.

-It is a good idea to always have a scrap piece of paper nearby, in order to test out your shapes and shading techniques!
+It is always a good idea to have a scrap piece of paper nearby to test your shapes and shading techniques!